mesosphere/cnvs/docs/_includes/layout/grid/grid-offset-columns.md

 # Offset Columns

-Offset columns, shifting them to the right, by using the `.column-offset-*` classes &mdash; replacing the `*` with the number of columns to shift by.
+Offset columns, shifting them to the right, by using the `.column-offset-*` classes -- replacing the `*` with the number of columns to shift by.
 For example, `.column-offset-3` will move the column over by 3 columns.
 Use direction modifiers, in the format `.column-small-offset-*`, to offset at the designated screen size breakpoint.

 <div class="panel pod pod-short-bottom pod-short-top flush-horizontal" markdown="1">